 Blue Skies in Winter

 You’d think San Diego in winter would receive a ton of rain in January, but we typically don’t.
 In fact, we renovated our backyard a few Januarys ago, so I was in tune with the rain.
 It only drizzled two times briefly that month.
-So far in January 2023, it’s rained a few times heavily.
+Often, in January last year, it only rained heavily a few times.

 Here are the San Diego January weather stats: